GummyJum/GummyJum.github.io/pages/01122020 Rogue Cloud with Nomad/main.md

 1. Nomad single binary.
 2. Rusty servers / workstations with remote access means.
-3. Understanding that you are responsible for your own actions and the ideas presented here are for educational purpose only.
+3. Understanding that you are responsible for your own actions and the ideas presented here are for educational purposes only.

 ![](i_am_a_man_of_simple_things.jpeg)